catwhisperingninja/nodejs-intro-class/README.md

 Example: `http://localhost:8080`.
 Note that the URL is HTTP, not HTTPS.
 For this project, we will use HTTP port 3000: `http://localhost:3000`.

-## Prep
+## Adventure Time!
 ### Install NodeJS with nvm
 https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-22-04

 ### git-clone this "nodejs-intro-class" repo
-### Create a new git branch named "dev" to separate our work:
+### Create a new git branch named "dev" to separate your work:
 `git checkout -b <your-new-branch-name>`
-Now your work will be saved to this separate branch.
 To push to your new branch:
 `git push  --set-upstream origin <your-new-branch-name>`
+Now your work will be saved to this separate branch.

 ## Server Setup
-### Install various NPM packages
+### Install various NodeJS NPM packages
+NPM is one of the main package managers for NodeJS.
+This is the same concept as pip for Python or apt for Ubuntu.

 `npm install express`
 `npm install dotenv`